How would your team handle social media in a crisis?

 from Helpful Digital

 Run a full-blown crisis exercise on a private server, behind industrial-strength security.
-Built-in private messaging keep the exercise off your corporate networks or third party services.
+Built-in private messaging keeps the exercise off your corporate networks or third party services.

-Push teams to adapt messages for multiple social media in realtime, including lifelike interactive simulations of Twitter, Facebook and your own website.
+Push teams to adapt messages for multiple channels in realtime.
+Combine traditional channels with Twitter, Facebook, Instagram and your own website.
 Handle hostile campaigns, memes and hashtags.

 Ensure teams across multiple locations access breaking news reports simultaneously, with the realistic look and feel of global media organisations.
 Handle fast changing news reports which adapt in realtime to reflect the social media discussion around the crisis.